-The Opportunity Fund is administered by the City of Dallas Office of Economic Development, in coordination with the South Dallas/Fair Park Opportunity Fund board.
-The board is appointed by the City Council in conformance with Dallas City Code 2-130 through 2-132.
-The Opportunity Fund shall reimburse the Office of Economic Development for staff time and expenses allocable to oversight and administration of the Opportunity Fund.
+The Opportunity Fund is administered by the Small Business Center, in coordination with the South Dallas/Fair Park Opportunity Fund advisory board.
+The board is appointed by the council in conformance with Dallas City Code 2-130 through 2-132.
+The Opportunity Fund shall reimburse the Small Business Center for staff time and expenses allocable to oversight and administration of the Opportunity Fund.